-At one point, we are ‘shot’ with some kind of temperature gun that looks like a hair dryer.
-Oh, I see, with all the pressing problems you got here, you want to check out if I’m hot or not?
-Right!
-Moving on, we ransack our wallets again, peeling off a couple more George Washington’s for a third payout to officials who are about as friendly as a nest of copperheads.
-We just ass-kiss our way through, until reaching a booth where an aloof uniform smashes a stamp in our passports as one might splat a poisonous spider.
+At one stage we’re ‘shot’ with a temperature gun that looks like a hair dryer.
+Oh, I see, with all the pressing problems you got here, you want to check out if we’re hot or not?
+Moving on, we ransack our wallets again, peeling off more George Washington’s for a third payout to officials about as friendly as a nest of copperheads.
+We bite our tongues and ass-kiss our way through until reaching a booth where an aloof uniform smashes down a stamp in our passports as one might splat a poisonous spider.
 Finally we are in!

 Now comes the delicate dance of ‘barguing’ for a taxi, being cautious to avoid any illegal ‘pirate taxis’.
 The drivers may not wear an eye-patch, but I suspect the name comes from the marauding, pirate-like operators looking to enhance their bounty by using meter-less vehicles to cash-rape and pillage potential passengers!

 Seeing me scoff at a few offers, a ‘fixer’ approaches, and for a dollar leads us to what he claims is an official taxi.
 We confirm the license plate number before jubilantly vacating the befuddling border.
 Our target is the port of San Jorge on Lake Nicaragua; one of the largest lakes in the world and the lifeblood of this country.